 A $400M per year consumer products company was experiencing problems with their Sales, Inventory, Operations Planning ( SIOP or S&OP ) process.
 Lead times for product were excessive and the supply chain wasn’t responsive enough to serve the needs of its markets.
 Inventory had swelled 25% to over $70M.
-This was due to their business processes not being able to …Read MoreThis entry was posted in Case Studies, Driving Continuous Improvement Series, Manufacturing and Distribution, Supply Chain Optimization, on May 6, 2019
+This was due to their business processes not being able to …Read MoreThis entry was posted in Case Studies, Driving Continuous Improvement Series, Manufacturing and Distribution, Supply Chain Optimization, Value stream mapping, on May 6, 2019

 This case study describes how a healthcare consulting team of process improvement experts, utilizing Lean Techniques, were able to help a home healthcare provider improve annual profitability by $900K, reduce overtime by 50%, increase productivity by 10% and increase revenue by 3%. …Read MoreThis entry was posted in Case Studies, Continuous Improvement, Healthcare, on December 16, 2017

 This medium sized community healthcare system in the mid-west believes in setting the bar high when it comes to the quality of care it provides for its patients.
 The system consistently receives high quality marks and was ranked among …Read MoreThis entry was posted in Case Studies, Healthcare, on December 14, 2017